The ultimate guide to network diagrams

 Identify improvements

-Use a network diagram to identify areas for improvement in your software or upcoming project.
-For developers, the diagram makes sure that the system works properly.
-For project managers, it makes sure that the project runs smoothly.
-If you’ve missed anything, mapping a network diagram will bring it to light.
+Network diagrams reveal areas for improvement.
+For developers, this means ensuring the system functions correctly.
+For project managers, it ensures the project runs smoothly.
+If you’ve missed something, the diagram will bring it to light.

 Align cross-functional teams

-Get everyone on the same page by creating and sharing a network diagram.
-Anyone from any department can review the diagram and understand the software or project’s current state.
+Create and share a network diagram to get everyone on the same page.
+Anyone from any department can review it and understand the software or project’s current state.

 Update stakeholders

-Share the diagram externally with key stakeholders to keep them in the loop.
-They don’t have to be technical experts to understand the diagram, so long as they understand the symbols and icons (more on this later).
+Sharing your network diagram is a great way to keep key stakeholders informed.
+They don’t need to be technical experts to grasp the diagram, as long as they understand the basic symbols and icons — which we’ll look at more closely later.

 How do you read a network diagram?